mozilla/bleach/docs/linkify.rst

 Using ``bleach.linkifier.LinkifyFilter``
 ========================================

-``bleach.linkify`` works by paring an HTML fragment and then running it through the ``bleach.linkifier.LinkifyFilter`` when walking the tree and serializing it back into text.
+``bleach.linkify`` works by parsing an HTML fragment and then running it through the ``bleach.linkifier.LinkifyFilter`` when walking the tree and serializing it back into text.